Don't give your kids an allowance just because you received one. You might not want to provide them with one at all.

 Should Kids Get an Allowance?

-I'll share my five reasons you shouldn't give kids an allowance below, but it might not be as simple as a yes or no decision.
+I'll share my five reasons you shouldn't give kids an allowance below, but it might be more complex than a yes or no decision.
 You'll see from the reasons not to give your kids the money, as well as the reasons you might consider it, that it's more a matter of HOW you do it and how you use that allowance to build good money habits.

-To be honest, I had an allowance when I was younger, and I don't think it screwed me up too much.
-Derek at Money Ahoy argues five reasons you SHOULD give your kids an allowance as a rebuttal to this article and makes some good points.
+I had an allowance when I was younger, and I don't think it screwed me up too much.
+However, Derek at Money Ahoy argues five reasons you SHOULD give your kids an allowance as a rebuttal to this article and makes some good points.

 Reasons an Allowance May Not Work as Well as You Thought